Mastercard Stock Shows Every Sign Of Being Modestly Overvalued

 Companies with poor financial strength offer investors a high risk of permanent capital loss.
 To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
 Both the cash-to-debt ratio and interest coverage of a company are a great way to to understand its financial strength.
 Mastercard has a cash-to-debt ratio of 0.84, which which ranks in the middle range of the companies in Credit Services industry.
 The overall financial strength of Mastercard is 5 out of 10, which indicates that the financial strength of Mastercard is fair.
 This is the debt and cash of Mastercard over the past years:

-Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
-Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
-Mastercard has been profitable 10 years over the past 10 years.
-During the past 12 months, the company had revenues of $15.3 billion and earnings of $6.38 a share.
-Its operating margin of 53.35% better than 80% of the companies in Credit Services industry.
-Overall, GuruFocus ranks Mastercard's profitability as strong.
+It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
+A company with high profit margins is usually a safer investment than those with low profit margins.
+Mastercard has been profitable 10 over the past 10 years.
+Over the past twelve months, the company had a revenue of $15.3 billion and earnings of $6.38 a share.
+Its operating margin is 53.35%, which ranks better than 80% of the companies in Credit Services industry.
+Overall, the profitability of Mastercard is ranked 9 out of 10, which indicates strong profitability.
 This is the revenue and net income of Mastercard over the past years:

-Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of Mastercard is 9.3%, which ranks in the middle range of the companies in Credit Services industry.
-The 3-year average EBITDA growth rate is 9.3%, which ranks in the middle range of the companies in Credit Services industry.
+Growth is probably one of the most important factors in the valuation of a company.
+GuruFocus' research has found that growth is closely correlated with the long-term performance of a company's stock.
+If a company's business is growing, the company usually creates value for its shareholders, especially if the growth is profitable.
+Likewise, if a company's revenue and earnings are declining, the value of the company will decrease.
+Mastercard's 3-year average revenue growth rate is in the middle range of the companies in Credit Services industry.
+Mastercard's 3-year average EBITDA growth rate is 9.3%, which ranks in the middle range of the companies in Credit Services industry.